 Can I buy copies of recorded deeds and other real estate documents from the Assessor?

-No. Official copies of recorded deeds and other real estate documents can be obtained from the Pima County Recorder at the North end of the Old Courts Building at 115 N. Church Avenue
+No. Official copies of recorded deeds and other real estate documents can be obtained from the Pima County Recorder on the 1st floor of the County Public Service Center at 240 N. Stone Avenue

 in downtown Tucson.
 Call (520) 724-4350 for information.